Nina Hachigian

-Ambassador Nina Lucine Hachigian (ret) is the first U.S. Special Representative for City and State Diplomacy.
-In this role, she seeks to bring benefits to, and learn from, local leaders in the United States, and connect them to counterparts around the world.
+Nina Lucine Hachigian is the founder and CEO of the Alliance for Local Leaders International.

-Before rejoining the U.S. Department of State on October 3, 2022, she was the first Los Angeles Deputy Mayor of International Affairs, following her appointment by mayor Eric Garcetti.
-Her office expanded Los Angeles' global ties to help bring jobs, culture, visitors, and the 2028 Olympic and Paralympic Games to the city, and shared L.A.'s values and experience.
+Previously, she served as an American diplomat who served as the first U.S. Special Representative for City and State Diplomacy under Antony Blinken in the Biden administration.
+Before rejoining the State Department on October 3, 2022, she was the first Los Angeles Deputy Mayor of International Affairs, following her appointment by Eric Garcetti.
+Her office expanded LA's global ties to help bring jobs, culture, visitors, and the 2028 Olympic and Paralympic Games to the city.

-Prior to this, Hachigian served as the United States Representative to the Association of Southeast Asian Nations ("ASEAN") with the rank of Ambassador Extraordinary and Plenipotentiary.
+Prior to this, Hachigian served as the United States Representative to the Association of Southeast Asian Nations (ASEAN) with the rank of Ambassador Extraordinary and Plenipotentiary.

-Biography
+Education

+Hachigian received a B.S. from Yale University, magna cum laude, and a J.D. from Stanford Law School, with distinction.